yesil/mas/studio/README.md

 npm run proxy
 ```

-Currently the proxy points to the Odin QA bucket (`author-p22655-e155390`) and it can be changed in `package.json`.
+The proxy points to the Odin PROD bucket (`author-p22655-e59433`) and it can be changed in `package.json`.